When it comes to vulnerability, some take it to the extreme.

 This is a neon sign blinking in your eye to let you know that your emotional issues run deeper with yourself; not with her.
 The weirdest thing I learned was that I was not actually in love with the girls I obsessed over, but I was in love with the idea of her.

 I was in love with the idea of not being alone.
 I was so desperate to be in a relationship that I’d fall in love with a rock.
 It turned out the women were interchangeable and irrelevant.

 The women would sense this, and then they would leave.

 The solution to these types of problems is to analyze the emotions inspiring such intense desperation for love.
 For me, this came from a deeply rooted belief that I was undeserving of love and had to always be someone else.

-To counteract this BS, I took responsibility of my emotional puking and began investing in myself.
+To counteract this negativity, I took responsibility of my emotional puking and began investing in myself.
 I did things that reinforced the new belief I wanted, that I was significant of love as who I was.
 I invested in myself and eventually overcame my neediness.